 Some people don't get a rash, but feel sick, like they have the flu.
 They could have swelling and pain in their joints and a stiff, sore neck.
 Their face could become numb or even paralyzed.
 They could become forgetful or have trouble paying attention.
 A few people even have heart problems.

 The Lyme disease bacterium, Borrelia burgdorferi, is spread through the bite of infected ticks.
 The blacklegged tick (or deer tick, Ixodes scapularis) spreads the disease in the northeastern, mid-Atlantic, and north-central United States, and the western blacklegged tick (Ixodes pacificus) spreads the disease on the Pacific Coast.

 Ticks can attach to any part of the human body but are often found in hard-to-see areas such as the groin, armpits, and scalp.
 In most cases, the tick must be attached for 36-48 hours or more before the Lyme disease bacterium can be transmitted.

 Most humans are infected through the bites of immature ticks called nymphs.
 Nymphs are tiny (less than 2 mm) and difficult to see; they feed during the spring and summer months.
 Adult ticks can also transmit Lyme disease bacteria, but they are much larger and may be more likely to be discovered and removed before they have had time to transmit the bacteria.
 Adult Ixodes ticks are most active during the cooler months of the year.

 Reducing exposure to ticks is the best defense against Lyme disease, Rocky Mountain spotted fever, and other tickborne infections.
 There are several steps you and your family can take to prevent and control Lyme disease:

 Lyme disease is diagnosed based on:

-Rhode Island Hospital in Providence provides special Lyme treatment clinics for adults and children, by healthcare provider referral only.
-For information, call 401-793-2928.
+South County Hospital in Wakefield provides special Lyme treatment clinics for adults and children, by healthcare provider referral only.